Bigastro: History

-In La Loma there is an archaeological site dating from the Bronze Age.
+In La Loma, there is an archaeological site dating from the Bronze Age.

+The city (Bigastrum) was the seat of a bishop under Byzantine rule.
+It was probably recovered by the Visigoths under Witteric.

 The district derives its name from the Lugar Nuevo de los Canónigos, a place of residence for the canons of Orihuela cathedral, which once had power over the area.
 In 1701, after some lawsuits with the settlers, the church made some allowances which permitted the foundation of Bigastro, starting with three estates, in which 24 families lived.

 Economy

 At the time of its foundation, agriculture was concentrated around flax and hemp; in the 19th century, the fall of the textile sector sparked interest in citrus fruits and products from irrigated fields.
 There is also industrial activity, mainly in the form of construction and manufacturing.

 Demography

 In 2005, Bigastro had 6,450 residents, 11.79% of which were foreigners.
 The most common nationality was British (22% of all foreigners).

 Monuments

 The young age of the town means that some landlord's homes survive, along with some farmer's dwellings dispersed throughout the area.
 One unique monument that must be mentioned is the Church of the Virgin of Bethlehem, where a sculpture of Saint Joachim of Salzillo.